asagi4/comfyui-prompt-control/README.md

 `a red [INT:dog:cat:0.2,0.8:0.05]` will attempt to interpolate the tensors for `a red dog` and `a red cat` between the specified range in as many steps of 0.05 as will fit.

-You can only have one in a prompt, and this doesn't work properly together with any other editing feature for now, and is buggy in other ways too.
-Starting the interpolation at 0 currently fails.

 ## Jinja2
 You can use the `JinjaRender` node to evaluate a string as a Jinja2 template.
 Note, however, that because ComfyUI's frontend uses `{}` for syntax, There are the following modifications to Jinja syntax: